You will study three core modules:

 Archaeological Theory, Method and Interpretation

-Late Roman and Byzantine Archaeology and Material Culture II
+Late Roman and Byzantine Archaeology and Material Culture

 GIS and Spatial Analysis

 This module introduces you to the theory and practice of recording the archaeological and environmental elements of ancient landscapes, from a scale of individual structures and monuments to integrated surveys of past cultural and natural landscapes.
-The module will include an introduction to the fundamentals of geodetic survey and students will receive practical training in basic measured survey using a variety of equipment and learn to work with survey data in both conventional and digital formats.
+The module includes an introduction to the fundamentals of geodetic survey and students will receive practical training in basic measured survey using a variety of equipment and learn to work with survey data in both conventional and digital formats.
 The module will also explore the potential of survey data for analysis through assessment by a group project using data through work generated through the course Field School.
 The Field School will take place at an appropriate site or landscape selected by the staff.

 Please note that the optional modules listed on the website for this programme are intended to be indicative, and the availability of optional modules may vary from year to year.
 Where a module is no longer available we will let you know as soon as we can and help you to make other choices.